Electrical Contractor License no. DELPHOC773DG

 Section options

-1 straight rail create 2 editable sections.
-For example, 4 straight rails create 5 spaces/sections between the rails and frame.
+1 additional rail create 2 editable sections.
+For example, 4 additional rails create 5 spaces/sections between the rails and frame.
 Each section can use pickets, even horizontal rails, a custom horizontal rail stack with varying rail heights, be left blank, or be treated as a screen / safety-mesh area.
 Section panels now fold closed; closed panels still submit their saved settings.
 Bay treatment defaults to same across all bays.

 Section 1 - below top rail Use default - Open pickets · 1 bay · all bays